-“Looks like food coloring isn’t the cause of the fits,” I told Jen of The Unprocessed Kitchen just a few days into Lent.
+“Looks like food coloring isn’t the cause of the fits,” I told Jen of The Unprocessed Kitchen just a few days into our experiment to cut food dyes out of our kids’ diets.
 “She’s just a 3-year-old girl…I had hoped we’d find a magic solution, but oh, well.”

 I learned a lot reading Jen’s wonderful guest post about the hazards of artificial food dyes that helped me kick off the My Food is not a Number! challenge to avoid colorings in food, but I didn’t realize that I was making a hasty judgment in giving up on the theory so soon.

 She surprised me saying glibly, “You know, it is a neurotoxin, so it can take a while to get artificial coloring out of your system.
 It took two weeks before we saw a change in my son, but when we did, it was like a switch had been thrown.”

 It was rather jarring to hear a nasty word like “neurotoxins” thrown around so casually – but accurately! – about something that millions of children and adults, including my own family, consume on a daily basis.